vitaliy-bobrov/Angular-HMR/readme.md

 Default: `false`
 Enables module output to console.

-### es2015class {Boolean}
-Default: `false`
-If you use **babel** to transpile es2015 code into es5, set this option to true.
-Because babel restrict to use es2015 class only with `new` keyword and thrown error if you try to call constructor with out `new`.

 ## How it works
 This will inject the new controller / template then reload the state in UI Router